nhan-hcmut/Data_structures_and_algorithms/Week_1_Recursion/Lab/README.md

 **Notes:** There is NO space at the end.
 Input is a positive integer.

 # Implement function: void printPattern(int n);
-Given a positive number, print following pattern using recursion.
+Given a positive integer, print following pattern using recursion.

 **Input:** n = 16<br/>
 **Output:** 16 11 6 1 -4 1 6 11 16 (NO space at the end).

-Pattern rule: First, we reduce 5 one by one until reaching a negative number or 0.
+**Pattern rule:** First, we reduce 5 one by one until reaching a negative number or 0.
 Then, we add 5 one by one until reaching n.

 For example:
 + Test: printPattern(14);